 Most traditional windows are either side-hinged or sliding sash windows.
 The popularity of the relatively new inventions in this segment, such as pivot hinges and friction mechanisms is also growing.

-Three main types of windows
+Three main types

 - Side-hinged, or casement windows are probably the most frequently used type.
 Wood, aluminum or vinyl – all these materials are widely utilized.
 The window contains one, two or more opening casements, usually hinged on the sides of the window frame, although top-hung casements also exist.